 If there’s one piece of advice that I can give you, it’s an ongoing commitment to keep Power Automate costs under control.
 There’s no fix-and-forget solution, it requires commitment.

-I can recommend the following whitepaper: The ultimate guide to optimizing your Microsoft 365 costs, which is free to download and offers you a framework for keeping Microsoft services, including Power Automate, expenditure low.
+I can recommend the following whitepaper: Microsoft Power Platform governance best practices, which is free to download and offers you a framework for managing and governing low-code solutions.